ronnyml/snowplow-wiki/events-and-contexts/Events-overview.md

 ##Custom events

-If you wish to track an event that Snowplow does not recognise as a first class citizen (i.e. one of the events listed above), then you can track them using either the generic *custom structured event* or *custom unstructured event*.
+If you wish to track an event that Snowplow does not recognise as a first class citizen (i.e. one of the events listed above), then you can track them using either the generic *custom structured event* or *self-describing events* (also called *unstructured events*).

 When you track a **structured event**, you get five parameters: